 • Carolee saw a jump in usage in 1968, the year after actress Carolee Campbell originated the role of like-named character Carolee Simpson, R.N.

-• Sindee re-entered the data in 1963, the year actress Sindee Ann Richards appeared on the show for 5 sequential episodes as “Jennie.”
+• Sindee re-entered the data in 1963, the year child actress Sindee Ann Richards appeared on the show for 5 sequential episodes as “Jennie.”

 But getting back to Laryssa…do you like the name?
 How do you prefer to spell it?